The Bible is not Credible

 The Bible’s Pagan Origins

-Christianity didn’t replace the pagan religions; it is just the latest of a series of pagan religions.
+Christianity didn’t replace the pagan religions; it is just the latest in a series of pagan religions.
 The early Christians freely admitted that Christianity was cut from the same fabric as pagan mythology to this.
 When arguing with pagans, c.150 CE, St. Justin Martyr said:

 “When we say that the Word, who is the first born of God, was produced without sexual union, and that he, Jesus Christ, our teacher, was crucified and died, and rose again, and ascended into heaven; we propound nothing different from what you believe regarding those whom you esteem sons of Jupiter (Zeus).”